Spectavi/Spectr/README.md

 - 👁️ Broker API support (Alpaca, Robinhood (in progress))
 - 🧠 Supports MACD, Bollinger Bands, and Volume / VWAP.
 - 📈 Advanced hot-keys for quick sells of current position: 100% - `Ctrl+Z`, 50% - `Ctrl+X`, and 25% - `Ctrl+C`.
+- 🗑️ Remove the current symbol from the watch list with `Ctrl+D`.
 - 💾 Symbols list automatically saved between sessions
 - 📌 Any stocks you currently own are automatically kept in the watchlist
 - 🔄 Scanner that filters top 50 gainers for favorable conditions.